gpsuser/UCMCO5625/week12 sorting.md

 Average-case performance is more important than worst-case guarantees Random access to elements is efficient (like in arrays)

+The basic idea of quicksort is to select a pivot element from the list and partition the other elements into two sublists, one with elements less than the pivot and another with elements greater than the pivot.
+The pivot selection and partitioning process is repeated recursively on the sublists until the list is sorted.

 Guidelines for optimal use:

 Choose an appropriate pivot selection strategy